SankarnarayanC/Image-Classification-in-Entomolgy/README.md

 For the smooth execution of the project, Jupyter Notebook platform was used and PYTHON was the programming language used along with multiple libraries and frameworks to support it.

 <h3>Results:</h3><br>
-      An average of 78.2% accuracy was seen in the model's performance during the testing of the validation set.
+      An average of 82.01% accuracy was seen in the model's performance during the testing of the validation set.
 The results recorded are as follows.
       <br>
       <br>
      <img src="Images/classification results-2.png" width="1000" height="400">

-<br> The classification of the class 7 Spotted-Ladybug and Transverse-Ladybug had a higher accuracy as compared to that of the 22 Spotted-Ladubug class. <br>
+<br> The classification of the class 7 Spotted-Ladybug and Polished-Ladybug had a higher accuracy as compared to that of the 22 Spotted-Ladybug and Transverse-Ladybug classes. <br>
 The confusion matrix showing the visualisation of the test results is shown below.
 <br>
 <br>